 - Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law. - Ensuring openness and comprehensive stakeholder engagement. - Defining outcomes in terms of sustainable economic, social and environmental benefits. - Determining the interventions necessary to optimise the achievement of the intended outcomes. - Developing the entity's capacity, including the capability of its leadership and the individuals within it. - Managing risks and performance through robust internal control and strong public financial management. - Implementing good practice in transparency, reporting and audit to deliver effective accountability. - 3.8 Within each principle there are a series of sub-principles.
-The Framework advocates a self-assessment against each of the sub-principles. - 3.9 An initial self-assessment against the new Framework was undertaken and approved by the Committee in December 2016.
-This was updated in May 2017 to inform the Council's AGS.
-The latest update is detailed in Appendix 1.
-Proposed changes and additional comments have been highlighted.

-3.10 The associated template sets out each core principle and details the degree to which, on the evidence base, the Council meets each of the sub-principles.
+The Framework advocates a self-assessment against each of the sub-principles. - 3.9 The latest self-assessment against the Framework is detailed in Appendix 1.
+Proposed changes and additional comments have been highlighted. - 3.10 The associated template sets out each core principle and details the degree to which, on the evidence base, the Council meets each of the sub-principles.
 As previously, a score from 1 to 5 has been allocated, where a score of 5 demonstrates strong compliance.